 For many, a license suspension can have devastating consequences.
 Costly fines, missed work, and the inability to run personal or family errands can make life difficult.
 If your driving privileges are on the line, you need an experienced and aggressive lawyer on your side.
-Dealing with the justice system can be stressful and confusing, and a knowledgeable advocate can make all the difference to keep you behind the wheel.
+Dealing with the justice system can be worrying and confusing, but a knowledgeable advocate can make all the difference to keep you behind the wheel.

 Common Ways to Lose Your Driving Privileges in Massachusetts

-- Habitual traffic offender.
+- If you are a Habitual traffic offender.

-- Operating under the influence (OUI).
+- If you have been found to have been Operating under the influence (OUI).

-- Certain criminal charges.
+- If you face certain criminal charges.

-- Immediate threat suspensions.
+- If you face an immediate threat suspensions.

-- Junior operator license suspensions.
+- If you face a junior operator license suspensions.

 Hardship Licenses in Massachusetts

-In the event your license is suspended for a reason other than an OUI or as a Habitual Traffic Offender, Attorney Gilman has been very successful in filing appeals at the Division of Insurance Board of Appeals.
-Thankfully, there is an appellate option available to individuals with suspended drivers licenses and the Registry of Motor Vehicles is not the only option.
-The Board of Appeals is an administrative board based out of the Commonwealth's Division of Insurance and has the legal authority to order the Registry of Motor Vehicles to grant you relief.
-The Board of Appeals has much more discretion to grant relief.
+In the event that your license is suspended for a reason other than an OUI or as a habitual traffic offender, Attorney Gilman has been very successful in filing appeals with the Division of Insurance Board of Appeals.
+Thankfully, the Registry of Motor Vehicles is not the only option- there is an appellate option available to individuals with suspended driver's licenses.
+The Board of Appeals is an administrative board based out of the Commonwealth's Division of Insurance that has legal authority to order that the Registry of Motor Vehicles grant you relief.
+As compared to the RMV, the Board of Appeals has much more discretion to grant relief.